Baakwa/LP1_project/README.md

-# LP1_project
+<h1 align="center">Exploring the Indian start up ecosystem to establish a successful venture.

-Investigating the Indian start up ecosystem to propose best course of action.
+# INTRODUCTION